RodrigoKonzenKirch/OCRWithML/README.md

 - Real-time Feedback: Instantly see detected text blocks while pointing your camera at documents, signs, or screens (Live Mode).

 - Image Selection: Easily pick images from your device gallery for deep-dive text analysis (Still Mode).

-- Built on Modern Android Stack: Utilizes Kotlin, Jetpack Compose, CameraX, and the highly optimized Google ML Kit for vision tasks.

 💻 Technology Stack